jlafayette/gleam-snek-game/README.md

   - Have custom logic for advancing in this state (faster ticks, no player control)
   - Transition trigger when player has fully exited
   - Improve visuals and sound for exit sequence to stress players out more

+- Add tips
+  - On death or maybe at the start of the game, add tips that go over rules or strategies

 - Add more levels (at least 10)